 Despite the number of women affected, endometriosis is poorly understood and the exact cause of endometriosis remains unknown.
 Current research suggests that endometriosis is present in 10-11% of female fetuses, which corresponds with the number of adults estimated to have endometriosis.
 So it's likely present from conception.

 - Estrogen-dependent.
 Endometriosis tissue responds to the production of estrogen.

 - Inflammatory.
 Progesterone is anti-inflammatory.
-Endometrial lesions produce estrogen and resist progesterone, lowering the affects of progesterone when it is present.
+Endometrial lesions produce estrogen and resist progesterone, lowering the affects of progesterone when it's present.

 - Benign (non-cancerous).
-The symptoms women experience can still range from mild to severely debilitating.
+The symptoms women experience can range from non-existent (called silent endo) to severely debilitating.

 - Related to numerous, complex factors.